CHARLEE FRANCES EDWARDS DOBEY

-CHARLEE FRANCES EDWARDS DOBEY, 85, of Huntington, died Jan.
+CHARLEE FRANCES EDWARDS DOBEY, 85, of Huntington, wife of Clyde Dobey Jr., died Jan.
 13 in Emogene Dolin Jones Hospice House, Huntington.
 She was a homemaker.
-Arrangements are incomplete at Henson and Kitchen Mortuary, Huntington. www.hensonandkitchen.com.
+Funeral service will be 1 p.m.
+Jan.
+19, Lewis Memorial Baptist Church; burial following in Spring Hill Cemetery, Huntington.
+Visitation will be two hours before service at the church.
+Arrangements at Henson and Kitchen Mortuary, Huntington. www.hensonandkitchen.com.

 Welcome to the discussion.